 This model is equipped with a self-diagnosis device for various electrical circuits.

-If a problem is detected in any of those circuits, the engine trouble warning light will come on or flash, and the display will indicate an error code.
-If the display indicates an error code, note the code number and have a Yamaha dealer check the vehicle.
+If a problem is detected in any of those circuits, the engine trouble warning light will come on or flash.
+If this occurs, have a Yamaha dealer check the vehicle.